Menu

 Grant recipients are expected to fulfill the following requirements:

-Consider submitting a proposal for a poster or oral presentation at the 2025 ALE conference
+• Consider submitting a proposal for a poster or oral presentation at the 2026 ALE conference.

 Proposal Components: